bboynton97/EvilGPT/README.md

 ## Plan

 1. Setup a jailbroken LLM on an inference machine with Nebius H100 (@subrahmanyam2305)
-2. Create a script to systematically create VMs with simulated user activity
+2. Create a script to systematically create VMs with simulated user activity (@areibman)
     - Create files that look like they are being used by the user
     - Some valuable, some not
 3. Build a malware agent (@bboynton97)
-4. Give the the agent access to Open Interpreter (@areib)
+4. Give the the agent access to Open Interpreter (@bboynton97)
+5. Give th agent access to send files via FTP (@bboynton97)
-5. Prompt the agent to accomplish the goals
+6. Prompt the agent to accomplish the goals (@areibman)
-6. Set up a FTP server to recieve the files (@subrahmanyam2305)
+7. Set up a FTP server to recieve the files (@subrahmanyam2305)
-7. Watch the magic unfold
+8. Watch the magic unfold

 --------------------------------